WWE Capitol Punishment: Background

-The promotional poster for the event also featured the President, where Obama is acting as a referee in a confrontation between WWE Superstars John Cena and Rey Mysterio.
+The promotional poster for the event also featured the President, where Obama is acting as a referee in a confrontation between WWE wrestlers John Cena and Rey Mysterio.
 WWE released a similar disclaimer for the artwork as they did for the video.
-The event featured an appearance by U.S. President Barack Obama impersonator Reggie Brown.
+The event featured an appearance by Barack Obama impersonator Reggie Brown.

 Storylines

 The professional wrestling matches at Capitol Punishment featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
 Storylines between the characters were produced on WWE's weekly television shows Raw and SmackDown with the Raw and SmackDown brands—storyline divisions in which WWE assigned its employees to different programs.

 Raw's main feud was between John Cena and R-Truth for the WWE Championship.
 The crazed R-Truth started to set his sights on the WWE Championship and John Cena.
 R-Truth had been scheduled to compete against The Miz and John Cena in a steel cage match at Extreme Rules for the WWE Championship.
 John Morrison questioned R-Truth's ability to compete in the match and challenged him to a match for his spot.
 Morrison won the match, causing R-Truth to turn heel by attacking Morrison.
 R-Truth would cost Morrison the match at Extreme Rules.
 R-Truth claimed that there was a conspiracy against him in WWE and announced that he was done entertaining the fans as it did not earn him titles.
 He repeatedly ranted about Cena's popularity and even harassed a young Cena fan and his father by throwing water in the father's face after defeating Cena in a non-title match by countout.
 The anonymous Raw general manager announced a championship match between him and Cena at Capitol Punishment on the condition that R-Truth apologize for his actions.
 On the June 6 episode of Raw, R-Truth apologized for his actions and retained his title shot against John Cena.